vitiko98/qobuz-dl/README.md

 # qobuz-dl
 Seach and download Lossless and Hi-Res music from [Qobuz](https://www.qobuz.com/).

-If you need help or want to report a problem, join [qobuz-dl's discord server](https://discord.gg/eEZbgPpD).

 ## Features

 * Download FLAC and MP3 files from Qobuz